richarddun/Alpha-Dragon/windows/README.txt

 To run this game, you may either :

-open a CMD window, resize to full screen size, navigate to the application directory (where the files are installed) and then run logic.exe
+Open the shortcut that is created on your desktop after installation, or

-Otherwise you can run the 'start.bat' file which will open a cmd window at the correct dimensions and start the game.
+Open a CMD window, resize to full screen size, navigate to the application directory (where the files are installed) and then run logic.exe

 Shift & Q to skip Prologue
 Shift & Q to quit game